mail87523/uControllerLab-PID-Controller/README.md

 Parameter Output can set output (0-100%) only in MANUAL MODE (2 or 5).
 The purpose of this parameter is for commissioning of the system that are being controlled.

-PID Controller by default is Automatic Heating Mode with Standard PID algorithm but this can be changed through code to different mode like
+PID Controller by default is Automatic Heating Mode with Standard PID algorithm but this can be changed by choice different mode like:

 HEATING AUTO STANDARD -> 0